maxstollmayer/Bifurcation-Animation/README.md

 ## Quick Start

-Copy the `lib.py` to your local folder and import the `Video` class from `lib.py`.
+Copy the `lib.py` to your local folder and import the `Video` class from it to your script.
 The function to use for the bifurcation has to be callable with 2-dimensional numpy arrays.